Ensemble learning priors unfolding for scalable Snapshot Compressive Sensing: Our proposed methods

 For subproblem $\vv_i$, Eq.~\eqref{Eq:h1} can be rewritten as

-where $\uv=\xv^{i-1}-\frac{\lambdav_2^{i}}{\gamma_2^{i}}$.Eq.~\eqref{Eq:g} is a classic denoising problem, which can be solved by denoising prior such as TV, wavelet transformation, denoising network, etc..
-Here, denoising network prior is adopted as shown in Fig.~\ref{fig:principle}.
+where $\uv^{i-1}=\xv^{i-1}-\frac{\lambdav_2^{i-1}}{\gamma_2^{i}}$.
+Eq.~\eqref{Eq:j} is a classical denoising problem, which can be solved by denoising prior such as TV, wavelet transformation, denoising network, \etc In this paper, denoising network prior is adopted as shown in Fig.~\ref{fig:unet}.